ix/calico/README.md

 # Calico :cat2:
 Calico is a small utility written in Haskell which is `cat` but for colors.

-It accepts input in the form of delimited hex colors or the GPL palette format.
+It accepts input in the form of an Aseprite palette, a GPL palette, or delimited hex colors.

 Its output is highly configurable, and it is able to convert between RGB and HSL.